South Carolina woman, 68, bit by alligator while walking dog near pond

 A South Carolina woman was walking her dog Monday night when an alligator attacked her near her home, officials said.

-The 68-year-old woman was outside her home in Hilton Head Island, roughly 25 yards away from a pond in the Sun City retirement community, around 10 p.m., according to the Beaufort County Sheriff's Office.
+The 68-year-old woman was outside her home in Sun City, roughly 25 yards away from a pond in her retirement community, around 10 p.m., according to the Beaufort County Sheriff's Office.

 ALLIGATORS HAVE 'TASTE' FOR FLORIDA MEN, STUDY FINDS